 W-sitting feels right

-“W-sitting is most possible in 3- to 6-year-olds at a time when their thighbones may be rotating,” said Dr. Jacob Lonsdale, a non-operative pediatric orthopedist at Marshfield Clinic.
+“W-sitting is most possible in 3- to 6-year-olds at a time when their thighbones may be rotating,” said Dr. Jacob Lonsdale, a non-operative pediatric orthopedist for Marshfield Clinic Health System.

 Many children are born with turned-in thighbones, which can make “crisscross applesauce,” or sitting with lower legs folded toward the body, difficult and uncomfortable.
 A child’s bone structure makes W-sitting favorable to other positions.